 - 2. Slowly back the tow vehicle until the hitch coupler and the ball are aligned. - 3.
-Open the coupler latch.

-- Lower the crank jack so the hitch coupler slides over the ball. - 5.
+Open the coupler latch. - Lower the crank jack so the hitch coupler slides over the hall - 5.
 Flip the coupler latch to lock the coupler around the ball. - 6.
-Install the snapper pin through the coupler latch. - 7.
-Attach the safety chains securely.
+Install the snapper pin through the coupler latch. - Attach the safety chains securely.
 Cross the chains under the hitch. - 8.
 Connect the light harness and check the function of all lights. - 9.
-Raise the front jack up all the way.
+Raise the front jack up all the way. - 10.
+Reverse procedure when unhooking.
+Make sure there is enough space behind the machine to safely back up into position.

-Fig. 64 - Attaching to a Tow Vehicle
+Fig. 72 - Attaching to a Tow Vehicle

 - 1. Hitch Coupler

 - 2. Trailer Light Harness

 - 3. Coupler Latch

 - 4. Safety Chains Crossed under Trailer Tongue

 - 5. Trailer Breakaway System Cable

-- 10. Reverse procedure when unhooking.
-Make sure there is enough space behind the machine to safely back up into position.
-Refer to Machine Set-Up on page 29.